j-hannes/elm-tutorial/readme.md

     $ git commit -v

-and enter a commit message ("Initialize repository" or something like that) to complete the commit.
+and enter a commit message ("Generate first files" or something) to complete the commit.
 Your commit should contain the following files

 ```Gitcommit
 # new file:   .gitignore